What is PTSD?

 - Cognitive processing therapy (CPT): There are a few PTSD therapy options, and most of them fall under the umbrella of cognitive behavioral therapy (CBT).
 The idea is to change the thought patterns that are disturbing your life.
 Cognitive processing therapy is a specific type of CBT that focuses on how your traumatic event is perceived and how you tend to cope with the emotional and mental part of your experience.
 Typically, at first, you talk about the traumatic event with your therapist and how your thoughts related to it have affected your life.
 Then you write in detail about what happened.
 This process helps you examine how you think about the trauma you experienced and figure out new ways to live with it.

 - Prolonged exposure therapy (PE): This is another form of CBT that relies more heavily on behavioral therapy techniques to help individuals with PTSD gradually approach their trauma related memories, situations and emotions.
-The main goal of PE is to focus on exposures to help you stop avoiding trauma reminders.
+The main goal of exposure therapy for PTSD is to focus on exposures to help you stop avoiding trauma reminders.

 - Stress inoculation training (SIT): With this form of CBT, you focus on changing how you deal with the stress from the event that is causing the PTSD.
 You work with a healthcare professional to learn breathing techniques and other ways to stop negative thoughts from taking over your body and mind.
 SIT works to reduce anxiety by teaching coping skills to deal with PTSD-accompanying stress.